 This profile simply requires request and response message to be signed to ensure authentication and integrity.
-Security details including how to map to specific security mechanisms present in bindings are left to deployment profiles.
+Security details including how to map to specific security mechanisms present in bindings are left to deployment profiles such as [OIO-WST-DEP].

 Architectural Decisions (informational)